 Note the prerequisites for the adapter that you want to use for the lookup (see: Adding Lookups to Mapping Programs).

-1. To be able to execute the lookup, your Java mapping program requires an import parameter for the adapter that is to be used.
+1. To be able to execute the lookup, your XSLT mapping program requires an import parameter for the adapter that is to be used.
 Create an XSLT mapping (see steps 1 and 2 in Parameterizing XSLT Mappings).
 At runtime, the relevant operation mapping uses the import parameter to transfer the ID of an appropriate receiver channel for the adapter (see steps 4-6).

-2. Using the lookup API and the import parameter, implement the call to the application system.
+3. Using the lookup API and the import parameter, implement the call to the application system within the Java method.

 ○ For JDBC adapter calls, use the specific lookup API for the JDBC adapter (see: Implementing Lookups Using DataBaseAccessor).